 Means-tested benefits, such as Universal Credit, Income-based Jobseekers Allowance, income-related Employment and Support Allowance, Housing Benefit, Pension Credit and Council Tax Support, are only available to those on low incomes.
 The amount of savings you have can reduce your entitlement, or mean you’re not eligible to claim.

-Here, we explain the various benefit thresholds and limits to be aware of, and what happens if your savings or income exceed them.
+In this article, we explain the various benefit thresholds and savings limits to be aware of, and how they can affect your benefits if your savings or income exceed them.
 The Government typically looks to assess the amount of ‘capital’ you have when you apply for means-tested benefits.
 This not only includes any savings accounts you might have, but also any investments, Premium Bonds, or any property you own other than your main home.

 Not everything you own is considered capital however.
 For example, certain things such as your personal possessions, any pre-paid funeral plans or life insurance policies which haven’t been cashed in won’t be factored into capital calculations.